Food & Drink

 - Fill a large pot with enough water so that the carrots will be submerged.
 Heat the water to a boil.

-- Trim most of the stem off the carrots leaving just the end that connects to the carrots.
+- Wash the carrot sand and trim the stems leaving just the end that connects to the carrots.

 - Clean the carrots thoroughly.

 - Once the water is boiling add the carrots.
-Let the carrots cook in the boiling water for only 3 minutes then remove them immediately.
-Set the carrots aside and allow them to dry.
+Parboil carrots for2 minutes then remove them immediately.

 - Coat the carrots with the grapeseed oil and season with 1/4 teaspoon of salt.

 - Grill the carrots on high heat.
-Once the carrots are charred and blister on both sides, remove from heat and set aside.
+Once the carrots are charred and blister on both sides (about 4 minutes on each side), remove from heat and set aside.

 The White Bean Hummus

-Add the drained beans, tahini, 1/4 cup of olive oil 1/4 tsp salt to a food processor and blend until the mixture is smooth.
+Add the drained beans, tahini, 2 Tbs of olive oil 1/2 tsp salt to a food processor and blend until the mixture is smooth.
 Set aside.
 Clean food processor.

-- To the food processor add the garlic and process until the garlic is finely chopped.
+- To the food processor add the garlic and process until the garlic is minced.

 - Then add parsley, 1/2 cup of olive oil, and 1/2 tsp of salt.